In This Article

 We are what we eat.
-And if you are a woman with PCOS, what you eat makes all the difference.
+And if you have PCOS, what you eat makes all the difference.
 While doctors will have you believe that medication is the only way to control and manage your PCOS symptoms, we are here to tell you otherwise.
 The right PCOS diet is the single most crucial element when it comes to reversing the underlying causes of PCOS.
 Along with the right exercise regime and carefully chosen dietary supplements, it can help balance your hormones.
 And that too…. without any allopathic medication!

 Why is a PCOS diet so important?
-The answer is insulin resistance, and the way it affects hormones.
+The answer is insulin resistance and the way it affects hormones.
 It’s estimated that 64% of the women diagnosed with PCOS also have insulin resistance.

 Insulin is necessary to turn sugars we eat through diet into energy.
 When the body is unable to use this insulin efficiently, blood sugar (or glucose) levels shoot up.
 To cope with this, the pancreas releases more insulin in an effort to normalize high blood glucose levels, leading to hyperinsulinemia.
 This signals the ovaries to produce more androgens, like testosterone.
-These excess androgens (or male hormones) then cause hormonal imbalance, which is what leads to PCOS.
+These excess androgens (or male hormones) cause hormonal imbalance, which is what leads to PCOS.
 Excess male hormones are the primary reason behind several PCOS symptoms like missed/absent periods, unexplained weight gain, acne, bloating, excess body hair and more.

 The aim of the right PCOS diet is to: